 JCU Global Development is a leader in empowering critical thought.
-Gain skills and expertise to guide international development to improve the health and wellbeing of communities all over the world.
+Gain skills and expertise to guide sustainable local and international development.

 Graduate Diploma of Global Development

 Division of Tropical Environments and Societies

 Arts, Society and Education

 Completion of an AQF level 7 bachelor degree; or

 Other qualifications or practical experience recognised by the Dean, College of Arts, Society and Education as equivalent to the above.